We are pleased to share information about, and links to, the following websites:

 William White Papers.
 Bill White is the former Director of the Research Division of the Chestnut Health Center which engaged in a “science based understanding” of addiction and recovery.
 The site contains some four hundred articles by him and provides support and insight for those interested in and celebrating the many paths of recovery.

-There is a section of the Pagan Press website that has some fine insights and links, Alcoholism: Recovery without Religiosity.
-John L. has been clean and sober for 45 years now and has written some wonderful posts for AA Agnostica, including A Proposal to Eliminate the Lord’s Prayer from AA Meetings.
-His Freethinkers version of the 12 Steps are also featured on the website.
+There is a section of the Pagan Press website that has some remarkably fine insights, Alcoholism: Recovery without Religiosity.
+John L. has been clean and sober for 45 years now and has written wonderful posts for AA Agnostica, including A Proposal to Eliminate the Lord’s Prayer from AA Meetings.

 The Buddhist Recovery Network “supports the use of Buddhist teachings, traditions and practices to help people recover from the suffering caused by addictive behaviors… Respectful of all recovery paths, the organization promotes mindfulness and meditation, and is grounded in Buddhist principles of non-harming, compassion and interdependence.”

 Recovery Dharma believes that the traditional Buddhist teachings, often referred to as the Dharma, offer a powerful approach to healing from addiction and living a life of true freedom.
 The program uses Buddhist practices of meditation, self-inquiry and compassion as tools for recovery and healing.

 Secular Narcotics Anonymous is a collaborative effort among non-religious Narcotics Anonymous groups and members who support a non-sectarian, secular approach to recovery and the 12-step program.
 It seeks to bring together information and resources for recovering addicts worldwide.